Adrienne is a dog trainer and former veterinary assistant. She has taken several specialized courses on hospice care for dogs.

-The pet gets to die in a natural environment.
-Cats often hate to be taken out of their environment so dying in the home may seem to be the best choice.
-Owners can create an area, a sanctuary, for the pet to feel comfortable and in familiar surroundings.
-Some owners like to play some music to their pets, or they may take their pet to a special area in the garden to say their goodbyes.
+- The pet gets to die in a natural environment.
+Cats often hate to be taken out of their environment, so dying at the home may seem to be the best choice.
+Owners can create an area in familiar surroundings—a sanctuary—for the animal to be comfortable and in familiar surroundings.
+Some owners like to play music, or they may take their pets to a special area in the garden to say their goodbyes.
 The pet is spared from the stress of seeing the vet or going on a dreaded car ride.

 Disadvantages of Natural Death

 - If you decide to allow a natural death and then your pet suddenly starts suffering, you may regret your decision to not euthanize them.
 Nothing is worse than hoping for a peaceful death and then seeing them suffer and not being able to get a hold of a vet.
 Do your best to prevent this from happening.

 - Dying is not pretty.
 In euthanasia, the pet seems to just drift into a deep sleep.
 Yes, they may still twitch, defecate and urinate, keep their eyes open, or even vocalize after dying, but these are reflexes the vet may make you aware of in advance.
 When an animal passes without medical intervention, the process of dying may take hours or days, and the owner may see labored breathing, anxiety, or seizures.
 Many find this hard to watch.

 Determining If Your Cat or Dog Should Die at Home